PratyushaMaiti/emotion_transfer/README.md

 Give the config file a speaking name (it will be referenced in the module output) and save it in the *configs/pipelines/* subdirectory.

-## Run the pipeline using the main script
+# Run the pipeline using the main script

-Once you defindet your pipeline in a config, you can run the pipeline using the main script.
+Once you defined your pipeline in a config, you can run the pipeline using the main script.

 The script itself has a *--help* flag which displays the available parameters:

     python3 emotion_transfer.py --help

 Please refer to the help text (copied below).

 ```
 Usage: emotion_transfer.py [OPTIONS] TARGET_EMOTION